 - Shrinkage – This is a factor to take in to account holidays, sickness meetings etc. If you are unsure of what is included in shrinkage then we have written a comprehensive guide on how to calculate shrinkage

 The calculations are quite complex and involved, but we have simplified them down to make it easier.
-Unfortunately, the calculations are so involved that even Call Centre Helper’s super-fast servers run out at around 400 agents.
+Luckily Call Centre Helper’s super-fast servers can run these calculations up to 10,000 agents.

-The calculator has been released as Version 2.
-If you encounter any problems please leave details in the comments box below.
+The calculator has been released as Version 4.2 – If you encounter any problems please leave details

-Click here to try out the new staffing calculator.
+Click here to try out the new Erlang Calculator for call centre staffing.

 Need to calculate the number of agents for web chat and emails?